Stress is the most underestimated and misunderstood component of learning.

 Why traditional learning methods don't work for adults

-Shared learning programs usually guide the learner step-by-step through the learning journey in a reassuring, friendly way.
-This is because such programs are ultimately designed to gain learner buy-in and people avoid stress and challenges.
+Shared learning programs usually guide the learner through the learning journey step-by-step in a reassuring, friendly way.
+This is because such programs are ultimately designed to gain learner buy-in, and people avoid stress and challenges.

 But why don't most courses include some kind of professional or personal challenge?